my-com/laravel-conditional-actions/readme.md

 For time restrictions (Promotion starts at 2019/05/01 00:00 and finishes at 2019/05/01 23:59) you can use fields `starts_at` and `ends_at`.

 Both conditions must be succeeded.
-You can use `AllOf` condition from package.
+You can use `AllOfCondition` condition from package.

 Marketing can use it for promotions without change you code.

 The final scheme for promotion:

 ```
-■ AllOf (condition)
+■ AllOfCondition (condition)
 │ # fields: ['id' => 1, 'starts_at' => '2019-05-01 00:00:00', 'ends_at' => '2019-05-01 23:59:59']
 │    ║
 │    ╚═» ░ DiscountAction (action)